WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

   - XenDesktop
 ---
 Our organization has been exploring upgrading our Citrix environment from 6.5 to 7.X.
 The biggest road blocks we've been experiencing?
-Various _nuanced_ features in Citrix & 6.5 don't work or are not supported in 7.X.
+Various _nuanced_ features in Citrix XenApp 6.5 don't work or are not supported in 7.X.

 This brings me to this post and an example of the difficulties we are facing, my exploration of solutions to this problem, and our potential solution.